Wary Supreme Court weighs student's Snapchat profanity case - WTMJ

 WASHINGTON (AP) — A wary Supreme Court on Wednesday weighed whether public schools can discipline students for things they say off campus, worrying about overly restricting speech on the one hand and leaving educators powerless to deal with bullying on the other.

-The justices struggled to fit the need to protect students’ political and religious expression with the ability of schools to get at disruptive, even potentially dangerous, speech that occurs outside the school setting.
+The justices, hearing arguments in the case of a 14-year-old high school freshman’s Snapchat F-bombs, struggled to fit the need to protect students’ political and religious expression with the ability of schools to get at disruptive, even potentially dangerous, speech that occurs outside the school setting.

 In one of many examples members of the court offered, Justice Elena Kagan described boys who keep a sexually charged online ranking of girls based on their looks.
 “You can’t put people in jail for commenting on people’s appearance, but shouldn’t a school be able to deal with it?”
 Kagan asked.

-The court tested out possible outcomes in the case of a 14-year-old cheerleader’s profanity-laced social media rant that Justice Brett Kavanaugh described as blowing off steam just like “millions of kids” do.
+The court tested out possible outcomes in the case of the student’s profanity-laced social media rant , which Justice Brett Kavanaugh described as her blowing off steam just like “millions of kids” do.

 Kavanaugh is one of several justices who have children in high school, or recently did.
 The court heard just under two hours of arguments by telephone because of the coronavirus pandemic, well beyond the allotted 60 minutes.

+The current dispute stems from Tinker v.
+Des Moines, the Vietnam-era case of a high school in Des Moines, Iowa, that suspended students who wore armbands to protest the war.
+In a landmark ruling, the Supreme Court sided with the students, declaring students don’t “shed their constitutional rights to freedom of speech or expression at the schoolhouse gate.”

+The court also held then that schools retained the authority to restrict speech that would disrupt the school environment.

-At the center of the case is Brandi Levy of Mahanoy City, Pennsylvania.
+At the center of this case is Brandi Levy of Mahanoy City, Pennsylvania.

-Levy and a friend were at a convenience store when she took to Snapchat to express her frustration at being kept on her high school’s junior varsity cheerleading squad for another year.
+Levy and a friend were at a convenience store when she used Snapchat to express her frustration at being kept on her high school’s junior varsity cheerleading squad for another year.

-The post was brought to the attention of the team’s coaches, who suspended Levy from the cheerleading team for a year.
+The posts were brought to the attention of the team’s coaches, who suspended Levy from the cheerleading team for a year.
+Levy’s parents responded with a federal lawsuit, claiming the suspension violated their daughter’s constitutional rights to free speech.

+The case’s potential importance grew when the 3rd U.S. Circuit Court of Appeals in Philadelphia also sided with Levy and held that schools can’t impose discipline for what students say when they’re off campus.

+American Civil Liberties Union lawyer David Cole, representing Levy, urged the justices to affirm the clean line the appeals court drew, making clear educators have no authority over children when they are not under a school’s supervision, .

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.